2020–21 Tottenham Hotspur F.C. season

 The 2020–21 season was Tottenham Hotspur's 29th season in the Premier League and 43rd successive season in the top division of the English football league system.
-After finishing in sixth place in the 2019–20 season, Tottenham entered the UEFA Europa League at the second qualifying round, reaching the last 16 in the competition before being eliminated by Dinamo Zagreb over two legs.
-In the FA Cup, Tottenham played three rounds, being knocked out by Everton in the fifth round.
+After finishing sixth in the 2019–20 league season, Tottenham entered the UEFA Europa League at the second qualifying round, ultimately reaching the round of 16 in the competition where they were eliminated by Dinamo Zagreb.
+In the FA Cup, the club was knocked out by Everton in the fifth round.

-In the league, Tottenham lost their first game at home to Everton, but then went on an unbeaten run into December, where at the time Tottenham were division leaders for four weeks.
-With an away loss to Liverpool, Tottenham's form dropped.
-José Mourinho had guided the club to reach the League Cup final facing Manchester City.
-However, because of the dropped form in the league, he was sacked along with his coaching staff on 19 April 2021, and replaced by former player Ryan Mason as interim head coach until this season ends.
-Mason's first game in-charge was a league home game against Southampton which Tottenham won.
-The next game was the League Cup final which the team lost 1–0.
+In the Premier League, Tottenham lost their first game at home to Everton, but then went on an unbeaten run into December, topping the league standings for four weeks.
+With an away loss to Liverpool, the team's form dropped.
+José Mourinho had guided the club to the Carabao Cup final, where they would face Manchester City.
+However, because of the dropped form in the league, he was sacked along with his coaching staff on 19 April 2021, and replaced by former player Ryan Mason as interim head coach until the end of the season.
+Mason's first game in charge was against Southampton at home, which Tottenham won.
+The next game was the Carabao Cup final, where Manchester City narrowly prevailed 1–0.